corpus-io/tokenize.it-smart-contracts/README.md

 ## Token.sol

-Based on the OpenZeppelin ERC20 contract using the AccessControl extension.
+The [token contract](./contracts/Token.sol) is based on the OpenZeppelin ERC20 contract using the AccessControl extension.
+Also implements meta transactions following [EIP-2771](https://eips.ethereum.org/EIPS/eip-2771) and [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612).
-Beyond being an ERC20 token, it has fine graind access control to:
+Beyond being an ERC20 token, it has fine grained access control to:

 - define minting rights
 - setting requirements which a user has to meet in order to transact